pinelabs-interviews/backend-payslip/README.md

 Do not merge your pull request to the main branch!

-**1. You are tasked to create a C++/C#/Java function `generate_monthly_payslip` to compute a monthly payslip of an individual based on his annual salary with 2 decimal places with unit tests.**
+**1. You are tasked to create a C++/C# with .NET/Java function `generate_monthly_payslip` to compute a monthly payslip of an individual based on his annual salary with 2 decimal places with unit tests.**

 Example: